 Programs for Grades K to 12

-The Museum at Campbell River offers a variety of education programs that are intended to complement and enrich specific areas of the school curriculum.
-The content of these programs reflects the Museum’s extensive collection of historic and ethnographic artifacts from Northern Vancouver Island.
-Working on the premise that children learn and remember through personal involvement, each of our programs is participatory and includes hands on activities.
-Guided programs are presented with Museum staff and trained volunteers called docents.
+The Museum at Campbell River offers a variety of education programs for grades K to 12 that are intended to complement and enrich specific areas of the school curriculum.
+The content of these programs reflects our extensive collection of historic and ethnographic artifacts from Northern Vancouver Island.
+Working on the premise that children learn best through active participation and personal connection, all our programs include hands-on activities.
+Programs are delivered by Museum staff and trained volunteer Docents.

 Fees are $80 per class for most education programs.
 Schools within SD72 receive a subsidized discount of $20 per class.

 Education programs are available Tuesdays to Fridays.
 Advanced booking is required.
 To request a program, please use our online booking request form.

 More information on the programs and their curricular links can be found in the program descriptions listed below.
 Recommended grade levels are included.
 For questions regarding education programs, contact our Education Programmer at email@example.com or call 250-287-3133, ext 234.